ontodev/droid/README.md

 DROID is in early development and is designed to work on Unix (Linux, macOS) systems.

-## GitHub environment variables

-### OAuth2

-For OAuth2 integration to work properly, DROID assumes that the following environment variables have been set:
-- GITHUB_CLIENT_ID
-- GITHUB_CLIENT_SECRET

-These should match the client id and secret of your GitHub OAuth2 app.

-### Default committer

-DROID modifies the "author" of a commit to match the info for the authenticated user who requested it.
-The "committer" info should be changed as well, but in this case we do it globally in environment variables:

-export GIT_COMMITTER_NAME="DROID"
-export GIT_COMMITTER_EMAIL=""

 ## Python virtual environment and `ansi2html`

-DROID is implemented using Clojure, but uses the Python library [ansi2html](https://pypi.org/project/ansi2html/) to colourize console output.
+DROID is implemented using [Clojure](https://clojure.org/), but uses the Python library [ansi2html](https://pypi.org/project/ansi2html/) to colourize console output.
 For this to work you must set up a python virtual environment in DROID's root directory and install the dependencies specified in `requirements.txt` in the same directory.
 Once this is done, DROID should be run only after activating the virtual environment.

 1. Create the virtual environment: